Frequently Asked Questions

 CUBO is located on Cornell-owned property near Palm Road in the Town of Ithaca.
 Drilling at the site did not disrupt plants, trees or sensitive ecosystems because the site was already an open gravel pad (a former parking lot).
 Additionally, electricity and water services were already available at this site, which eliminated the need for new disruptive construction to connect those resources.
 The area has been cleared and fenced in and a valve provides research access for future experiments.

-Initial data from CUBO indicate that the temperature, rock type and permeability between 7,500- and 10,000-feet underground are consistent with initial hypotheses.
+Initial data from CUBO indicate that the temperature, rock type and permeability between 7,800- and 9,000-feet underground are consistent with initial hypotheses.
 The rock at that these depths have a temperature between 75 to 100 degrees Celsius and low intrinsic permeability (i.e., water does not easily flow through the rock).
-Three potentially suitable target zones for geothermal production were found, and what was learned will be vital to determine the design of a demonstration well pair for an Earth Source Heat.
+Three potentially suitable target zones for geothermal production were found, specifically vertical fracture zones orientated toward the northeast or horizontal weakness zones between sedimentary rock layers.
 Due to the low permeability of the bedrock, enhanced geothermal systems (EGS) technology – a current research focus of the U.S. Department of Energy – will be needed in order to efficiently utilize the heat within the rocks at these depths.

 Phase II – Earth Source Heat